Tensor networks and graphical calculus for open quantum systems: Transforming between representations

 We may construct a Kraus representations from the Choi-matrix or system-environment representation by the non-linear operations of spectral-decomposition and partial trace decomposition respectively.
 To construct a Kraus representation from the Superoperator however, we must first reshuffle to the Choi-matrix.

-To construct Kraus matrices from a Choi matrix we first recall the graphical Spectral decomposition we introduced as an example of our colour summation convention in Section~\ref{sec:tensor}.
-If $\2 E$ is CP by Eqn~\eqref{eqn:choithm} we have $\LE\ge0$ and hence the spectral decomposition of the Choi-matrix is given by
+To construct Kraus matrices from a Choi matrix we first recall the graphical Spectral decomposition we introduced as an example of our color summation convention in \eqref{fig:spectral-sum}.
+If $\2 E$ is CP, by Eq.~\eqref{eqn:choithm} we have $\Lambda\ge0$ and hence the spectral decomposition of the Choi-matrix is given by